 Joint physical custody means that a child will spend at least 111 overnights a year at each parent's home.
 Joint custody parents often contribute to the expenses of their child's care on top of child support.

-Relocation & Child Custody
+Relocation & Child Custody in Utah

 If either parent decides to move out of Utah or over 150 miles from the court-specified home, the parent must give notice of the relocation to the court and the other parent.
 The court or parent may then ask to schedule a hearing to review the custody agreement and ask for modifications.